-The process for renewal of individual authorisations may start for some Member States during 2025, with an obligation to provide to existing authorised operators the relevant information regarding a potential renewal process.
-In order to avoid fragmented national authorisation initiatives, it is recommended to European Commission and Member States to reach a sufficient understanding regarding what scenario will be chosen and the respective next procedural steps, including a potential operator selection process at EU level, prior that date.
+In order to avoid fragmented national authorisation initiatives, RSPG recommends to European Commission and Member States to reach a sufficient understanding regarding what scenario will be chosen and the respective next procedural steps, including a potential operator selection process at EU level.
 Such visibility will benefit also to Member States having implemented a general authorisation in order to update their framework on a coordinated manner.